 You can review transactions here, like your special separate place and then you select the transactions, click first one - hold Shift Button - click the last one.

 Then right-click - 'Move transactions'.

-Now transactions under Checking account.
-You can delete "IMPORT" Account or keep importing other files there.
+Now transactions under the 'Checking' account.
+You can delete the 'IMPORT' account or keep importing other files there.

-Convert again: click 'Convert' button - create new QFX file - import sample.qfx file.
+Convert again: click the 'Convert' button - create a new QFX file - import sample.qfx file.

 Select 'File' - 'File Import' - 'Web Connect (.QFX) File', select created QFX file.
 We didn't change Account Name.
-The second time you import QFX file, with the same Account ID, Quicken will see established link and will just import transactions into import account.
+The second time you import QFX file, with the same Account ID, Quicken will see established link and just import transactions into the 'IMPORT' account.

 Just move your transactions to another account.
-This way you keep all those teens unchanged and you have all your transactions.
-Select account and click 'Ok'.
+This way you keep all those things unchanged and you have all your transactions.
+Select the account and click 'Ok'.

 Let's create a new Checking account.